 About the Book

 As part of the Compassion Gallery initiative, we've created a 160-page photo-driven book featuring captivating stories from India and Nepal.
-Written by founding partner, Ray Majoran, the book highlights stories and photos from Ray's last trip to India and Nepal, and serves as the first volume of books and stories to come from Compassion Gallery.Download Book Sample (PDF)
+Written by founding partner, Ray Majoran, the book highlights stories and photos from Ray's trips to India and Nepal, and serves as the first volume of books and stories to come from Compassion Gallery.Download Book Sample (PDF)

 The Question That Each of Us Must Ask Ourselves